-The Commonwealth of Massachusetts is currently facing a crisis in healthcare due to the COVID-19 (Coronavirus) epidemic.
+The Commonwealth of Massachusetts continues to face a crisis due to the COVID-19 (Coronavirus) epidemic.
 We face this health crisis together and we are not alone.
-Please be sure to check this page frequently for updates regarding the impact of COVID-19 on different areas of healthcare, daily life, financial matters, and more.
+This site includes links to important resource information for basic needs, disability services, and daily life among other things.
+The page includes links for our future and past webinars and updates.
+Please be sure to check this page frequently for COVID-19 updates.

 The Arc's Latest Updates on COVID-19